HotswapProjects/HotswapAgent/README.md

   other resources like src/main/resources?
 Use watchResources property to add any directory to watch for a resource change.
 * Extra classpath - Need change of a class inside dependent jar?
 Use extraClasspath property to add any directory as a classpath to watch for class files
-* Framework support - through plugin system, many fra
+* Framework support - through plugin system, many frameworks are supported.
+New plugins can be easily added.
 * Reload without IDE - you can configure the agent to automatically reload changed class file automatically (without IDE).
   This may be used to upload changed classes even on a production system without restart (note, that the agent is not stable enough yet, use at your own risk).